corby-it/gbemu/README.md

 - Basically fully playable, almost all subsystems are implemented, audio included.
 Not all Gameboy quirks are implemented though.
 - The project can also be compiled as a `libretro` core
 - Partial unit testing.
-- Partial ROM testing (passes some Blargg's and Mooneye test roms).
+- Partial ROM testing:
+    * Passes some Blargg's and Mooneye test roms.
+    * Passes cgb-acid2 test.
+    * Passes dmg-acid2 test.
+    * Passes MagenTest tests.
 - Some debug features are present:
     * Register display
     * Loaded cartridge info